zwhitchcox/tezt/README.md

 ```

 not saying everyone will necessarily want to use this, but maybe it will make it easier for some people.

-### Future

-Potentially in the future, I will add `beforeEach`, `afterEach`, and make it where you can run all tests at once from the command line.
-Maybe some other stuff too, as I need more features.

 ### Credits